“Is It Cheese or Is It Fate?”: The Launch of Literature’s Most Confounding Novel

 Others are less enthused:

-Following the release of Is It Cheese or Is It Fate?, Crumblethorp has announced no plans for a second novel, stating that “to write again would be to churn butter from a cow already milked.”
+Following the release of Is It Cheese or Is It Fate?, Crumble has announced no plans for a second novel, stating that “to write again would be to churn butter from a cow already milked.”

 For now, Is It Cheese or Is It Fate? exists as a tantalizing enigma—part book, part art object, part intellectual stunt.
-Whether it’s a masterpiece or a glorious absurdity, one thing is certain: Crumblethorp has given us all something to chew on.
+Whether it’s a masterpiece or a glorious absurdity, one thing is certain: Crumble has given us all something to chew on.